ERIE CANALWAY TRAIL:

 Note; Heading right on-road will bring you to Little Falls Canal Harbor.

-Note; Currently, as of August 2016, there is an unfinished gap in the trail between Little Falls & German Flatts to the west.
+Note; Currently there is an unfinished gap in the trail between Little Falls & German Flatts to the west.
+The section from here to Lock 18 is scheduled to be complete by Fall 2019.

 German Flatts Section: